TayChris92/ChatRoomApp/README.md

 <b>Chat bubbles</b>
 - Chat bubbles are animated as they are added to the text area.
-- Chat bubbles are given randomly generated color.
+- Users are assigned color for their chat bubbles by server.

 <b>Multithreading</b>
 - Clients are each given their own server thread when connected.